 Check your collection schedule and any curbside updates here.

 - Keep items loose within your tote: Do not bag recyclables **

 - Ensure that your tote lid is fully closed on collection day

-** Exception for shredded paper which must be placed in a paper bag.
+** Exception for shredded paper which must be placed in a paper bag or box.

 The CVRD curbside recycling program accepts clean household packaging and paper products only.
 This includes:

 - Any clean paper products such as newspaper, paper cups, flyers, magazines, and catalogues cereal boxes, moulded boxboard packaging items such as egg cartons, multi-layered paper bags such as bags of flour or sugar, and flattened cardboard